 Some are really fortunate.
 They’re born and don’t get old.
 Death takes them into its arms, hugs them tight before getting old.

-My sister-in-law was terminally ill and was brought back to home last night.
-Doctors and well wishers had already given up hope.
+My sister-in-law was terminally ill and was brought back home last night.
+Doctors and well-wishers had already given up hope.
 Even she gave it up last evening.

-She was placed on bed and all the family was around her chanting prayers.
+She was placed on the bed and all the family was around her chanting prayers.
 Her face was radiant, for the first time in months.
 All the wrinkles on he forehead disappeared.

 She was smiling and tears were dripping from her eyes.
 Maybe, for the first time, it wasn’t the tears of pain.

 Her final breath left her with a smile on her face.

 Isn’t this beautiful?!

 She’d all the love and support for the last time.
 Her hands were in the hands of her sisters and elder son.